luk3yx/miniirc/README.md

 ### Custom message parsers (not recommended)

 If the IRC server you are connecting to supports a non-standard message syntax, you can create custom message parsers.
-These are called with the raw message (as a `str`) and can either return `None` to ignore the message or a 4-tuple (`cmd, hostmask, tags, args`) that will then be sent on to the handlers.
-The items in this 4-tuple should be the same type as the items expected by handlers (and `cmd` should be a string).
+These are called with the raw message (as a string) and can either return `None` to ignore the message or an instance of `IRCMessage`.

 #### Message parser example